jinahya/assertj-bean-validation/README.md

 }
 ```

-You can debug by verifying constraint violations, if any populated.
+You can debug by analyzing (or verifying) constraint violations populated while validating.

 ```java
 class Test {